MarkPearlCoZa/Blog_General/_posts/2017-05-09-Graduate-Program.md

 ## From Graduate to Software Professional

 Assemble a team of 8 or so people for a review board.
 A graduate is given a mixture of experiences/projects to complete within a short time frame.
 These should necessitate new learning, demonstrate acquired skills.

 There will be a review day when a presentation and "defense of challenges" is done.
 The review board makes a decision

-Yes - renew contract
+Yes - move from graduate to developer
-No - part ways / extend graduate
+No - part ways / extend graduate mentoring